spatialaudio/nbsphinx/doc/a-normal-rst-file.rst

     bibtex_bibfiles = ['my-references.bib']

-Afterwards all the references defined in the bibliography file(s) can be used throughout the documents as detailed in the following.
+Afterwards all the references defined in the bibliography file(s) can be used throughout the Jupyter notebooks and other source files as detailed in the following.

 .. _standard Sphinx Citations: https://www.sphinx-doc.org/en/master/usage/
     restructuredtext/basics.html#citations